-10% Early bird discount granted on first year of study for all applications completed before March 1, 2015.
+10% Early bird discount granted in the first year of study for all applications completed before March 1, 2018.

 The MA in psychology with an emphasis in counseling psychology is ONLY available at the Webster University Vienna and Leiden campuses.
 To qualify as a professional psychologist or psychotherapist, a student may be required to complete additional education and licensure proceedings, depending on the national requirements of the country in which he/she wishes to work.

 For example: To qualify as a professional psychologist in The Netherlands, students must have both a bachelor and a master degree in psychology.
 To qualify as Gezondheidszorg Psycholoog (professional psychologist) in The Netherlands further post-master's level training is necessary.

 Upon successful completion of the program, students will be able to: